Sona0002/PythonProject/README.md

 # PythonProject
-An online platform that allows users to create and manage their to-do lists
+Created an online platform that allows users to create and manage their to-do lists